boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

 ~~~~

 ## Security Considerations

+  This section uses the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.

    The YANG modules specified in this document define a schema for data
    that is designed to be accessed via network management protocol such